spf13/spf13-vim/README.markdown

 spf13-vim is dependent on a semi-recent version of VIM and should work well on anything above VIM 7.0.

 [Git] is required for installation.
-Certain plugins require python or ruby support to be compiled into VIM.
+Certain plugins may require python or ruby support to be compiled into VIM.

 To check if you have python or ruby support run